MorphiaOrg/morphia/docs/reference/content/guides/querying.md

 |$geoWithin | geoWithin |
 |$geoIntersects | geoIntersects |

- Each filter operator can either be referenced by its Mongodb "dollar operator" or by the aliases listed afterward.
+ Each filter operator can either be referenced by its MongoDB "dollar operator" or by the aliases listed afterward.
 For example, with the equal operator, you can use the canonical `$eq` operator as you would when building a query in the shell or you could opt to use either the `=` or `==` aliases which might feel a little more natural to use than the dollar operators.